Resurrection Remix OS: Reviews and studies

 A DroidViews review of Resurrection Remix OS called it "feature-packed," and complimented the large online community, updates, and customization options, as compared with the simplicity of Lineage OS.
-ZDNet stated Resurrection Remix OS was a custom ROM that could evade SafetyNet exclusions and display Netflix app in Play Store.
+ZDNet stated Resurrection Remix OS was a custom ROM that could evade SafetyNet exclusions and display the Netflix app in Play Store.

 Resurrection Remix OS was one of a few operating systems mentioned as Android upgrade options in Upcycled Technology.
 Resurrection Remix OS was one of a handful of operating systems supported by the OpenKirin development team for bringing pure Android to Huawei devices, and was one of two suggested for OnePlus 5.

-In a 2017 detailed review, Stefanie Enge of Curved.De said Resurrection Remix combined the best of LineageOS, OmniROM and SlimRoms.
+In a 2017 detailed review, Stefanie Enge of Curved.de said Resurrection Remix combined the best of LineageOS, OmniROM and SlimRoms.
 The camera performance was criticized, however, extensive customization options, speed and lack of Google services were all acclaimed.

-In a study of phone sensors, Resurrection Remix OS was one of six Android operating systems used on two Xiaomi devices to compare gyroscope, accelerometer, orientation and light sensor data to values recorded by very accurate, reference sensors.
+In a study of phone sensors, Resurrection Remix OS was one of six Android operating systems used on two Xiaomi devices to compare gyroscope, accelerometer, orientation and light sensor data to values recorded by accurate reference sensors.